awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 # Using machine learning \(ML\) with Aurora PostgreSQL<a name="postgresql-ml"></a>

-Amazon Aurora machine learning enables you to add machine learning–based predictions to database applications using the SQL language\.
+With Aurora machine learning, you can add machine learning–based predictions to database applications using the SQL language\.
 Aurora machine learning uses a highly optimized integration between the Aurora database and the AWS machine learning \(ML\) services SageMaker and Amazon Comprehend\.

  Benefits of Aurora machine learning include the following:
-+  You can add ML\-based predictions to your existing database applications\.
++  You can add ML–based predictions to your existing database applications\.
 You don't need to build custom integrations or learn separate tools\.
 You can embed machine learning processing directly into your SQL query as calls to functions\.
 +  The ML integration is a fast way to enable ML services to work with transactional data\.
 You don't have to move the data out of the database to perform the machine learning operations\.
 You don't have to convert or reimport the results of the machine learning operations to use them in your database application\.
 +  You can use your existing governance policies to control who has access to the underlying data and to the generated insights\.

 AWS machine learning services are managed services that you set up and run in their own production environments\.
-Currently, Aurora Machine Learning integrates with Amazon Comprehend for sentiment analysis and SageMaker for a wide variety of ML algorithms\.
+Currently, Aurora machine learning integrates with Amazon Comprehend for sentiment analysis and SageMaker for a wide variety of ML algorithms\.

  For general information about Amazon Comprehend, see [Amazon Comprehend](http://aws.amazon.com/comprehend)\.
 For details about using Aurora and Amazon Comprehend together, see [Using Amazon Comprehend for natural language processing](#postgresql-using-comprehend)\.